 Elections are the time when the people of a country are bestowed with the power to choose the next government that will govern their nation.
 The period leading up to the elections is packed with massive campaigning activities by all political parties.
 Every voter has his/her own ideologies and expectations that they would like to see a candidate fulfill.
 The main objective of political parties is to influence or sway the mind of the voter to vote for their respective candidates.
 The general techniques used by politicians to achieve this objective is by meeting voters in person, through mass media advertising, public rallies, social media campaigns, etc. This has been the case with political elections throughout modern history.

 In recent years, technology has changed the whole approach drastically.
-Politicians are now relying on technological advancements such as analyzing Big Data to connect and engage better with voters.
+Politicians are now relying on technological advancements such as analysing Big Data to connect and engage better with voters.
 Former US President Barack Obama’s campaign team used Big Data Analytics to maximize the effectiveness of his email campaigns, which resulted in the raising of a whopping US$ 1billion of campaign money.

 Along with Big Data, the next technologies that are going to have a huge impact in election campaigns and political life are Artificial Intelligence and Machine Learning.